Integrating by parts at finite density: Introduction

-In the practical derivation of IBP relations, our strategy is to use temporal derivatives to write the boundary terms in a form, where all fermionic occupation functions have been differentiated, while all other terms are of a form familiar from vacuum-type IBP relations.
-While the latter can be further simplified using spatial IBP relations as discussed in sec.~\ref{sec:IBPintro} below, the integrals with differentiated occupation functions need to be evaluated explicitly.
+In the practical derivation of the new IBP relations, our strategy is to use temporal derivatives to write the boundary terms in a form, where ideally all fermionic distribution functions have been differentiated, while all other terms are of a form familiar from vacuum-type IBP relations.
+While the latter can be further simplified using spatial IBP relations as discussed in sec.~\ref{sec:IBPintro} below, the integrals with differentiated distribution functions need to be evaluated explicitly.
 The techniques needed in such computations are outlined in sec.~\ref{sec:formalism}, where we also introduce our notation and general formalism.
 In secs.~\ref{sec:1-loopformulae} and \ref{sec:2-loop}, we then provide explicit examples of this procedure at the one- and two-loop levels, wherein we also describe the required regularization due to the complex nature of fermionic propagators at nonzero $\mu$ \cite{Gorda:2022yex}.
-As a byproduct of our calculations, we end up generalizing the so-called collinear factorization of the vacuum sunset diagram to finite $\mu$, motivated by an observed factorization from our IBP relations; this topic is discussed in detail in sec.~\ref{sec:factorizationof2loop}.
+As a byproduct of our calculations, we end up generalizing the factorization of the vacuum sunset diagram with collinear scales to finite $\mu$, motivated by an observed factorization from our IBP relations; this topic is discussed in detail in appendix~\ref{sec:factorizationof2loop}.
 The final objective of our program is to create an automatable algorithm that, in combination with other tools such as the cutting rules of~\cite{Ghisoiu:2016swa}, will facilitate computations at high orders of perturbation theory.
-This important extension of our work is finally discussed in the concluding sec.~\ref{sec:concl}.
+Although this important extension of our framework is largely left to future work, some related aspects are discussed in the concluding sec.~\ref{sec:concl}.